pablotalavante/sdic-mini-project/readme.md

-clone this folder into ...robotics/robotics/pyvrep_epuck/notebooks
+paste these files into ...robotics/robotics/pyvrep_epuck/notebooks